 Eluforsen (formerly QR-010) is an experimental treatment developed by ProQR Therapeutics for cystic fibrosis (CF).
 The inhaled treatment is designed to repair the cystic fibrosis transmembrane (CFTR) protein in patients who carry the so-called F508del mutation.
 F508del is the most common disease-causing mutation, affecting more than 70 percent of CF patients.

-How QR-010 works
+How Eluforsen works

-The first exploratory proof of concept Phase 1 study (NCT02564354) was initiated in 2015, with final data collection concluding in 2016.
-This open-label study involved 18 CF patients with the F508del mutation and was conducted in the US and Europe.
-The study aimed at assessing the increase of the CFTR function through the nasal potential difference (NPD).
-The NPD test measures the chloride transport through the CFTR protein.
+A Phase 1 clinical trial (NCT02564354) was initiated in 2015, with final data collection concluding in 2016.
+This open-label study involved 18 CF patients with the F508del mutation and was conducted in the U.S. and Europe.
+It assessed the increase in CFTR function through the nasal potential difference (NPD) test.
+This test measures skin conductance in the nasal passages as a measure of chloride transport through the CFTR protein.

 In October 2016, ProQR announced that the NPD test revealed that CFTR activity is restored after Eluforsen administration.

 A Phase 1b randomized, double-blind, placebo-controlled clinical trial (NCT02532764) was completed in 2017.
 It enrolled 70 adults from the U.S., Canada, and Europe.
 The aim of the study was to evaluate the safety, tolerability, and pharmacokinetics (movement in the body) of single or multiple ascending doses of Eluforsen.
 The results demonstrated that Eluforsen is safe and well-tolerated in all doses tested.

 Eluforsen was granted fast track designation by the U.S. Food and Drug Administration (FDA) in July 2016.